TAG: Task-based Accumulated Gradients for Lifelong learning: Appendix

 \subsubsection{Hyper-parameter details}

 In this section, we report the grid search details for finding the best set of hyper-parameters for all datasets and baselines.
 We train the model with $90\%$ of the training set and choose the best hyper-parameters based on the highest accuracy on the validation set which consists of remaining $10\%$ for the training set.
 For existing baselines, we perform the grid search either suggested by the original papers or by \cite{farajtabar2020orthogonal}.
-Batch size for all datasets is fixed to $10$ except \textbf{5-dataset} for which it is fixed to $64$.
+For all \textit{TAG-optimizers}, $\beta_1$ is set to $0.9$.
+For \textit{TAG-RMSProp} and \textit{TAG-Adagrad}, $\beta_2$ is set to $0.99$ and for \textit{TAG-Adam} it is $0.999$.
+In all the experiments, the mini-batch size is fixed to $10$ for \textbf{Split-CIFAR100}, \textbf{Split-miniImageNet}, \textbf{Split-CUB} similar to \citep{chaudhry2019tiny,mirzadeh2020understanding}.
+We set mini-batch size to $64$ for \textbf{5-dataset} following \citep{serra2018overcoming}.
+This is because we wanted to highlight the role of learning rate and to show how \textit{TAG-RMSProp} improves the performance while the other hyper-parameters (including batch-size) were fixed.